 Run time: 2h23min

-The return of Colorado’s cult favorite, Dracula promises all the spine-chilling drama and dark
+The return of Colorado’s cult favorite, Dracula promises all the spine-chilling drama and dark screams of this classic gothic love

-the novel by Bram Stoker.
-With choreography by Michael Pink and Philip Feeney’s original score performed live by the Colorado Ballet Orchestra, Dracula's return to the Mile High City illuminates the spooky season for audiences craving a thrilling adventure.
+Philip Feeney’s original score performed live by the Colorado Ballet Orchestra, Dracula's return to the Mile High City illuminates the

 Presented by PNC Bank